Skip to content

 The process of student internships is the responsibility of the Department, which determines the internship locations and the allocation of students to them, depending on their interests.

-The discussion of the topics extends to the Analysis of Financial Statements and the Finance of Businesses by examining the methods used to evaluate the financial position of an agricultural business, its liquidity and the management of its capital.
+Then, the discussion extends to Financial Statement Analysis and Business Finance by examining the methods used to assess the financial position and liquidity of an agricultural enterprise.

 Upon successful completion of the course, the student will be able to: